pandas-dev/pandas/doc/source/io.rst

 ++++++++++++++++++++++++++++++

 Storing mixed-dtype data is supported.
 Strings are stored as a fixed-width using the maximum size of the appended column.
-Subsequent appends will truncate strings at this length.
+Subsequent attempts at appending longer strings will raise a ``ValueError``.

 Passing ``min_itemsize={`values`: size}`` as a parameter to append will set a larger minimum for the string columns.
 Storing ``floats,